Joining Chambers as an Established Practitioner

 Mini pupillages offer a useful opportunity to sample life in Chambers and obtain a flavour of the type of work we undertake and our approach to it.
 A mini-pupillage is not necessary in order to apply for pupillage, although potential applicants may find it a useful experience.

-Applications for mini pupillage must be made to Mrs Amanda Hardy QC, with a CV either by letter or by e-mail to firstname.lastname@example.org.
+Applications for mini pupillage must be made to Ms Harriet Brown, with a CV either by letter or by e-mail to firstname.lastname@example.org.

 Chambers is committed to the principles of equality of opportunity irrespective of colour, race, disability, age, nationality, ethnic or national origins, religion, sex, marital status or sexual orientation.
 A full version of our equal opportunities policy can be obtained from Chambers.